Updated: Jun 7

 4. That even the smallest of brave acts can actually bring a level of healing to people who need it even if they are simply watching or hearing about the incident.
 Those who have been abused would like to believe there would be someone that would save them in ways no one has in the past and this makes them feel stronger.
 Even abusers can have aha moments by seeing someone else’s experience.

-5. The fastest way to make a stand for peace in our world is to open a department of peace in your own heart… and feed it daily.
+5. The fastest way to make a stand for peace in our world is to open a department of peace in your own heart… and feed it daily, then take action to create change in the world.

 6. When someone actually verbalizes the sentence “I’m not prejudice (or racist)” they probably are and do not consciously realize it or want to acknowledge it.

-8. That any word/title used to negatively describe and stereotype any mass of people is just the same as saying the awful ‘n’ word. (i.e. Redneck)
+8. That any word/title used to negatively describe and stereotype any mass of people is just plain wrong.

 9. It takes great courage for people to be open minded and willing to think and speak differently than their peers and family.